 - A. Events increasing coverage - 1.
-Birth, adoption, placement for adoption = date of the event. - 2.
-Marriage, loss of other coverage, court or administrative orders for dependent(s) or foster child(ren), expiration of COBRA = 1st day of the 1st month from the employee's signature date. - 3.
-Different Open Enrollment = 1st day of the 1st month (match effective date of other employer's plan). - B. Events decreasing coverage - 1.
-Death = date of death. - a) death of the employee with dependents = end of month in which death occurred. - b) death of employee no dependents = date of death. - c) death of dependent = date of death. - 2.
-Divorce, loss of dependent status = End of the month of loss of eligibility. - 3.
-Gaining other health insurance coverage (Medicare/Medicaid/Tricare/etc.) = End of the month from the employee's signature date. - 4.
-Different Open Enrollment = Last day of the month (match other employer's plan).
+Birth, adoption, placement for adoption = date of the event; - 2.
+Marriage, loss of other coverage, court or administrative orders for dependent(s) or foster child(ren), expiration of COBRA = 1st day 1st month from the employee signature date. - 3.
+Different Open Enrollment = 1st day 1st of month (match effective date of other employer's plan)